The Yes Men: Background

 The Yes Men encourage other activist and student groups to make their voices heard through crashing conferences, creating fake websites, and getting arrested.

 Projects

 George W. Bush

-One of the Yes Men's first pranks was the satirical website gwbush.com, established for the 2000 US presidential election to draw attention to alleged hypocrisies on Bush's actual website.
+One of the Yes Men's first pranks was the satirical website gwbush.com.
+Established during the 2000 US presidential election with then computer consultant Zack Exley, the website sought to draw attention to alleged hypocrisies on Bush's actual website.
 When asked about gwbush.com in a May 1999 press conference, Bush responded that the site had gone too far in criticizing him.

 In 2004, the Yes Men went on tour masquerading as the group "Yes, Bush Can!".
 They encouraged supporters to sign a "Patriot Pledge" agreeing to keep nuclear waste in their back yards and to send their children off to war.
 The Yes Men appeared at the 2004 Republican National Convention, and drove across the country, initially in an RV with a George W. Bush body wrap, and then in a painted van.